Modernism Notes Archives - Page 2 of 3 - Modern Classic

 Although I rarely do much evil-plotting anymore, I do enjoy the comfort of our Jacobsen-Style Egg Chair as it contours to the natural curves of the body, just as Arne Jacobsen originally designed it to do.
 Available in a a wide variety colors of our exclusive boucle textured fabrics and a cushion that we’ve added a little extra foam, this chair is cozy enough to turn any villain into a good-natured hero.

-Come have a seat and a swivel in our Jacobsen- Style Egg Chair in either our Bellingham, Dallas or Chicago showrooms!
+Come have a seat and a swivel in our Jacobsen-Style Egg Chair at our Bellingham showroom!

 Bench Form and Function in Any Room